Iceland ranks as the most peaceful country in the world while U.S. ranks at 131

 The Institute for Economics and Peace recently released its annual 2023 Global Peace Index noting of the top 10 countries renowned for their peace and tranquility.

-Iceland ranked first in the list for 2023 as the most peaceful country in the world, while two other Icelandic countries -- Denmark and Ireland -- follow suit, taking the second and third most peaceful spots, respectively.
+Iceland ranked first in the list for 2023 as the most peaceful country in the world, while two other northern nations — Denmark and Ireland — follow suit, taking the second and third most peaceful spots, respectively.
 Here's the full list of the top 10 most peaceful countries in the world:

 - Iceland